Azure/azure-service-operator/docs/hugo/content/contributing/developer-setup.md

 ## Troubleshooting: Repo health

-Simply cloning the ASO repo is not enough to successfully run a build.
-There are two additional things you must ensure that:
+A simple cloning of the ASO repo is not enough to successfully run a build.
+You must also ensure:

-* You have access to git tags
+* You have access to git tags.
-  Our build scripts depend on tags in order to create a version number
+  The build scripts depend on tags in order to create a version number.

-* The `azure-rest-api-specs` submodule has been cloned
+* The `azure-rest-api-specs` submodule has been cloned.
-  Our code generator parses these specs to determine the shape of our code generated resources.
+  The specifications in this repo are the input used by the code generator.

 ### Git tag access

-Verify that you have access to tags.
 Some tools default to shallow cloning of repos, omitting tags.
-Our build process depends on tags being present and will fail if they're missing.
+The build process depends on tags being present and will fail if they're missing.

 To check if you have any tags: